-- D5.1 An overpayment is a debt owed to the Territory. - D5.2 In the event that an employee has received an overpayment, the Chief Executive may recover the overpayment in accordance with this clause. - D5.3 Any disputes about the application of these provisions should be addressed through the Dispute Avoidance/Settlement Procedures outlined at F6 -.
-Unless the employee agrees, recovery of monies will not occur while a dispute is in process. - D5.4 If the Chief Executive believes that an overpayment has occurred, the Chief Executive will consider whether it would be appropriate in the circumstances to waive part or all of the overpayment in accordance with section 131 of the FM Act. - D5.5 For the purposes of these provisions, when considering whether a waiver is appropriate, the Chief Executive will consider all the following compelling circumstances: - D5.5.1 Financial hardship. - D5.5.2 The circumstances under which the debt arose. - D5.5.3 Other exceptional circumstances. - D5.6 If the Chief Executive considers that a waiver in accordance with subclause D5.4 is not appropriate in the circumstances, the Chief Executive must provide the employee with all the following information: - D5.6.1 The pay period(s) in which the overpayment occurred. - D5.6.2 The nature of the overpayment. - D5.6.3 The reasons why the overpayment occurred. - D5.6.4 The gross and net components of the overpayment. - D5.7 The Chief Executive will provide the employee or their representative with an opportunity to respond or request a waiver within 10 working days from the date the information at D5.6 was provided.
-If the Chief Executive does not receive a response within this timeframe, the overpayment process will continue in accordance with the following provisions in this clause. - D5.8 Subsequent to the decision of whether to waive the overpayment in accordance with subclause D5.7 the Chief Executive must advise the employee in writing, as soon as practicable, of all the following: - D5.8.1 The decision to waive any, or part, of the overpayment, if applicable. - D5.8.2 The process for recovery of the overpayment, if any.

-- D5.8.3 The proposed recovery rate, if any. - D5.9 The Chief Executive and the employee must make genuine efforts to agree on a reasonable recovery rate having regard for all of the circumstances prior to any recovery being made.
-Where agreement cannot be reached subclause D5.12 applies. - D5.10 Any such agreement in accordance with subclause D5.9 may include recovery of the overpayment by the Chief Executive using one of the following methods: - D5.10.1 A lump sum payment by the employee.
-D5.10.2

-A payroll deduction from the employee's pay.
+- D5.1 An overpayment is a debt owed to the Territory. - D5.2 In the event that an employee has received an overpayment, the head of service may recover the overpayment in accordance with this clause. - D5.3 Any disputes about the application of these provisions should be addressed through the Dispute Avoidance/Settlement Procedures outlined at F6 -.
+Unless the employee agrees, recovery of monies will not occur while a dispute is in process. - D5.4 If the head of service believes that an overpayment has occurred, the head of service will consider whether it would be appropriate in the circumstances to waive part or all of the overpayment in accordance with section 131 of the FM Act. - D5.5 For the purposes of these provisions, when considering whether a waiver is appropriate, the head of service will consider all the following compelling circumstances: - D5.5.1 Financial hardship. - D5.5.2 The circumstances under which the debt arose. - D5.5.3 Other exceptional circumstances. - D5.6 If the head of service considers that a waiver in accordance with subclause D5.4 is not appropriate in the circumstances, the head of service must provide the employee with all the following information: - D5.6.1 The pay period(s) in which the overpayment occurred. - D5.6.2 The nature of the overpayment. - D5.6.3 The reasons why the overpayment occurred. - D5.6.4 The gross and net components of the overpayment. - D5.7 The head of service will provide the employee or their representative with an opportunity to respond or request a waiver within 10 working days from the date the information at D5.6 was provided.
+If the head of service does not receive a response within this timeframe, the overpayment process will continue in accordance with the following provisions in this clause. - D5.8 Subsequent to the decision of whether to waive the overpayment in accordance with subclause D5.7 the head of service must advise the employee in writing, as soon as practicable, of all the following: - D5.8.1 The decision to waive any, or part, of the overpayment, if applicable. - D5.8.2 The process for recovery of the overpayment, if any. - D5.8.3 The proposed recovery rate, if any. - D5.9 The head of service and the employee must make genuine efforts to agree on a reasonable recovery rate having regard for all of the circumstances prior to any recovery being made.
+Where agreement cannot be reached subclause D5.12 applies. - D5.10 Any such agreement in accordance with subclause D5.9 may include recovery of the overpayment by the head of service using one of the following methods: - D5.10.1 A lump sum payment by the employee. - D5.10.2 A payroll deduction from the employee's pay.